Limo123123/limowebserverinstaller/README.md

 sudo apt install www-limo-all && gtl-installer

-Please Note that this Installation is Outadet and will install an kinda old version like 1.0
+Please Note that this Installation is Outadet and will install an kinda old version like 1.0 It will get no updates for the future

 # New: Docker Installation